PROFILE

 positions.

-in the peace talks in Washington during the
+the peace talks in Washington during the months

-months leading up to the May 1991 fall of the
+leading up to the May 1991 fall of the Mengistu

-as head of the Ethiopian Government and went
+the Ethiopian Government and went into exile in

-government in Addis Ababa.
-Later that month, the
+Addis Ababa.
+Later that month, the United States

-became the head of the PGE, and the EPLF Central
+of the PGE, and the EPLF Central Committee

 A high-level U.S. delegation was present in